open-afc-project/openafc/Customization.md

     templates/
     images/
 Under templates: various templates that can be used to customize various web form, for eg.
-    about.html: this can be customized to give detail instruction regarding the signup process flask_user_layout.html: to customize the login page for the non-OIDC method.
+    about.html: This is the page the user can access first to sign up as a new user.
+This can be customized to give more detail sign up instruction flask_user_layout.html: to customize the login page for the non-OIDC method.
 Under images: the files here customize various images of the web page.
     logo.png: the company logo on the Information (i) page